JamieBort/Portfolio-Website/README.md

 #### Directories

 * .vscode/			- add description/reason for it's presence.

-* assets/ - add description/reason for it's presence.
+* assets/			- The directory for the static resources.

-* html/ - add description/reason for it's presence.

-* pre-Revamp2023/ - add description/reason for it's presence.
+* html/				- With the exception of `./index.html`, this directory contains all of the html files.
+And it contains only html files.

+* pre-Revamp2023/	- This directory was created when I created the `Revamp2023` branch.
+It contains the contents of the `jamiebort.github.io` directory at the point of when the `Revamp2023` branch was created.

 #### Files

 * .gitignore	- add description/reason for it's presence.

-* contact.html	 - The page for the contact form.

 * index.html	- The landing page.
+This links to `./html/index.html`.

+* old_styes.css	- The previous stylesheet. `./html/old_index.html` links to it.
+Renamed because I rebuilt the index file and I wasn't ready to delete the old one yet.

 * README.md		- This readme file.

+* Revamp2023.md	- This file is for keeping track of the status and the tasks that need to be completed while I rebuild my portfolio website.

+* styles.css	- The stylesheet.